New England Female Medical College: Students

 The first term of classes began on November 1, 1848 with a class of twelve students from across New England, New York and Ohio enrolled at Boston Female Medical College.
+Following the next couple of terms, the number of students from across New England and other states increased to over fifty.
 By 1852, the college had changed its name to the New England Female Medical College in the annual reports published by the Female Medical Education Society.

 On November 9, 1859 the Ladies' Medical Academy with a free clinic was established in connection with the school on Summer Street in Boston.
 The institution's goals were the education of interested women in medical subjects, nursing practices, midwifery, and the training of female physicians.
 The Ladies' Medical Academy awarded the Doctor of Medicine degree to four women in 1860, and two Diplomas in Midwifery were granted.
 There were some forty students in all by 1861.
 The Ladies Medical Academy appears to have been absorbed by New England Female Medical College shortly after its founding.

 Throughout its 27 years, over 300 women attended classes and 98 women received doctoral degrees, with fewer than five students graduating each year, on average.
 Basic graduation requirements consisted of previous medical study, two years of attendance at NEFMC, a final thesis, and passing a final exam.

 The majority of the school’s budget was provided by charitable contributions allowing for many students to be given the opportunity to study there through the Massachusetts State Scholarship Fund.
+This grant, which was approved for a span of five years in 1854, consisted of one thousand dollars allocated 40 students’ tuitions each year.
 All women applicants with proper preliminary educations were able to apply for scholarships to the college.
 Without a scholarship, starting tuition was $25 per term with room and board costs of $2 per week.

 A list of 98 graduates of the school was published in 1905 by Harvey King.